Vision (Marvel Comics): Vision restored

 Soon after having his original appearance restored, Vision experiences nightmares and then suffers a temporary break from reality, convincing himself he is a 1930s movie style private detective named Simon Williams.
 He realizes Ultron's design included a back-up of Wonder Man's brain patterns, a back-up which is now activating and clashing with those of Alex Lipton.
 After defeating the Anti-Vision, who was responsible for his nightmares, Vision is able to reassert his identity and the different aspects of his mind merge, restoring his original personality.
 Vision takes a leave of absence from the Avengers to properly adjust.
-Returning to the Avengers team later, he approaches Wanda, who realizes that he his capacity for emotions has been restored.
+Returning to the Avengers team later, he approaches Wanda, who realizes that his capacity for emotions has been restored.
 When Vision broaches the subject, Wanda becomes guarded and tells him that their relationship is in the past.
 Vision decides not to explain to her he has also regained the emotions tied to his memories from before he was dismantled, deciding he has hurt Wanda enough.
 When Wanda later officially rejoins the main Avengers team, the two are tense around each other but Pietro Maximoff, having also returned and now regretful of his treatment of Vision in the past, attempts to reconnect them as friends.

 Vision is present when the Fantastic Four and the Avengers attempt to stop the powerful villain Onslaught.
 During the battle, he is seriously injured and instinctively asks for Wanda, hoping she will comfort him.
 Soon afterward, Vision joins Wanda, the other Avengers present, and the Fantastic Four in destroying Onslaught by sacrificing their lives.
 Thanks to the intervention of the powerful superhuman child Franklin Richards, the heroes do not die but are sent to an alternate Earth where they live out new versions of their lives.
 In this Heroes Reborn reality, Vision is a purely robotic android.
 Months after their apparent death, these heroes are able to return to their original Earth.